vondas-network/illogica-factory/README.md

 ``` bash
 source env/bin/activate
 ```

-After you finished installing Python, you can install `illogica-factory` by following the steps below:

 ### Create .env file
 See [`.env.example`](.env.example) for the required environment variables.
 Once you've added all the necessary data, name the file _.env_